 There is a $300,000 (US) program fee charged to regions participating in the program.
 This is not a tuition fee for the participants, nor is REAP an education program for individual credit or certification of team members.
 The fee is charged to the region by MIT for their expertise, facilitation and advice in working with the regional teams.

 For the Nova Scotia team, this fee will be entirely funded by private sector partners.
-As the lead for Nova Scotia, Dalhousie did front the registration fee — a necessity, given the short timeline between acceptance in the program and the need for payment — but did so with confidence that private sector partners will fully fund Nova Scotia’s participation.
+As the lead for Nova Scotia, Dalhousie did front the registration fee — a necessity, given the short timeline between acceptance in the program and the need for payment — but did so with confidence that external partners will fully fund Nova Scotia’s participation.

 Participants who have volunteered to be part of the core team are responsible for their own costs (travel, etc.).